hclcnx/customizer/README.md

 ## What's Here?
 ### 1. Documentation
-Detailed [documentation][1] on all aspects of the Customizer service for IBM Connections is available in the doc folder.
+IBM Connections Customizer is a new service for modifying the IBM Connections user experience.
+Detailed [documentation][1] on all aspects of Customizer is available in the doc folder.

 ### 2. Samples
 The Customizer samples referenced in the [documentation][1] plus others are available [here][2].